IPK-BIT/isa4j/docs/miappe-validation.md

 # MIAPPE v1.1 Validation
 isa4j is able to validate given investigation, study, or assay object against the Minimum Information About A Plant Phenotyping Standard ([https://www.miappe.org/](MIAPPE)).
-You can also use the constants defined in `MIAPPEv1x1` to make sure you spell the field headers correctly and make sure of you IDE's auto-completion feature.
+You can also use the constants defined in `MIAPPEv1x1` to make sure you spell the field headers correctly and make use of your IDE's auto-completion feature.
 Here is a small example showcasing the validation procedure:

 ```java